turingschool/front-end-curriculum/lessons/module-3/intro-to-cypress-testing.md

 * First setup the FE with Cypress following the instructions [here](https://docs.cypress.io/guides/getting-started/installing-cypress.html#Installing){:target='blank'}
 * Although there are multiple ways of opening up Cypress, setup a `script` in your `package.json` to open up Cypress.
 * Open Cypress with the script you added and take note of the new window opened.
 A window will appear with two testing options.
 For now, select **E2E Testing**.
 There are some config options on the next window...but for now just select **Continue** at the bottom.
 Then selector your browser (*Chrome*) and you'll be set to go.
-Having completed these steps, you shoult notice some new directories and files added to your application.
+Having completed these steps, you should notice some new directories and files added to your application.
 </section>

 <section class="answer">